VictorTirado/Research-Licenses/README.md

 ## **What is a license?**

 A license is an agreement that allows someone or something to use a service or perform an action as long as they agree to the terms provided in an agreement.
 In a license there are two parts: the licensor and the client.
 Both must accept the conditions for the deal to be closed.
-The conditions are those that will be explained below
+The conditions are those that will be explained below.
+- Object of contract
+- Price and method of payment
+- Extension of the license
+- Responsibility
+- Warranty
+- Intellectual property
+- Confidentiality
+- Resolution:
+- Jurisdiction and applicable regulations

 ## **What is a software license?**